Save $0.38 per gallon on gas at the cheapest station in Akron - NewsBreak

 Save $0.38 per gallon on gas at the cheapest station in Akron

-(AKRON, OH) According to Akron gas price data, you could be saving up to $0.38 per gallon on gas.
+(AKRON, OH) Gas prices vary across in the Akron area, but if you’re willing to head for the cheapest station, you could be saving up to $0.38 per gallon.

-Mash Oil & Tire at 2279 S Arlington Rd was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.71 per gallon Wednesday.
-By comparison, the most expensive gallon was at Marathon at 569 W Market St, where a gallon of regular was selling for $3.09.
+On Saturday the cheapest gallon of unleaded regular in the area was at Marathon at 1980 S Arlington Rd.
+Regular there was listed at $2.71 per gallon Wednesday, compared to $3.09 at Shell at 1683 State Rd, which GasBuddy clocked as the most expensive station in the area.

-Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
-Across the greater Akron area, GasBuddy recorded the average price of gas at $2.93 per gallon for regular.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 05:52 PM, Tuesday, the average price was $2.86 per gallon for regular.

 |Regular